Anxiety Therapy

 You May Have Some Questions About Anxiety Therapy…

-• It’s natural to worry that talking about anxiety might make it worse.
-While it can feel intimidating at first, avoiding or burying anxiety often gives it more power.
-Speaking openly with a professionally trained counselor can help you uncover the root causes of your struggles and provide the insight you need to manage and overcome them.
+• It’s natural to worry that talking about anxiety might make it stronger.
+While it can feel intimidating at first, avoiding or suppressing anxious thoughts often gives them more power.
+Opening up with a trained counselor allows you to explore what’s really going on and gain the insight you need to manage anxiety more effectively.

-In our work together, I’ll make sure you have plenty of practical coping skills at your disposal, so you don’t feel overwhelmed or alone in the process.
+During our sessions, I’ll ensure you have practical coping skills and strategies at your side, so you never feel overwhelmed or alone as you work through your challenges.

 • The answer depends on your individual goals—every client’s journey is different.
 Some people seek short-term relief, while others are looking for deeper, long-term healing.
 You may find that just a few sessions are enough to help you feel more like yourself and regain your footing.
 No matter the timeline, I encourage you to be patient with yourself.
 There’s no need to rush the process, and it’s perfectly okay to move at a pace that feels right for you.